 Perhaps even more important than your clothing is staying hydrated.
 It’s dehydration that leads to all the nasty side-effects the heat can bring, so having a high-quality water bottle on the road with you is a must.

-The Speedmax is small but mighty, allowing you to carry 22-oz liquid around with you to keep you properly hydrated.
+The Speedmax is small but mighty, allowing you to carry 22 ounces of liquid around with you to keep you properly hydrated.
 It’s only 8.8 inches tall, so it’s not too unwieldy.

 It even comes with its own jacket.
 The mouth of the bottle is wide enough for you to slip some ice cubes inside, which is super for jogs in hot weather.